 Our joint revision doctors are all board-certified or fellowship-trained in orthopedic surgery and have extensive experience in the specialized treatment of injuries and conditions after joint replacement.

-For urgent joint injuries and other musculoskeletal needs, we accept walk-ins at our Orthopedic Urgent Care.
+For urgent joint injuries and other musculoskeletal needs, we offer our Walk-In Clinic.

 As part of our world-class team of orthopedic surgeons and doctors, our joint revision specialists at Anchorage Fracture & Orthopedic Clinic have years of training and experience specifically in joint revision surgery to offer our patients the highest level of specialized care.
 With this advanced training, our joint revision surgeons, Dr. Bryan Haughom, Dr. John Lapkass, and Dr. Douglas Prevost, have the expertise to treat your injury or condition according to your individual needs and goals.